 Enjoy EVERY mother-loving bite!

-1 tablespoon minced turmeric root (or 1 teaspoon turmeric powder)
+- 1 tablespoon chopped turmeric or 1 teaspoon turmeric powder 10g

-- Place the potato, carrot, onion, turmeric and garlic into a medium-sized pot, cover with 2 cups of water (475ml) and simmer for 20 minutes with the lid on.
+- Place the potato, carrot, onion, turmeric and garlic in a medium-sized pot, cover with 2 cups of water and simmer for 20 minutes, with the lid on.

-- After 20 minutes, transfer the veggies (and the remaining liquid from the pot) to your blender.
+- After 20 minutes, add the veggies (and the remaining liquid in the pot) to your blender.

-- Turn the heat to very low and pour as much of the cheesy sauce over the pasta as you like.
+- Turn the heat to very low and pour as much Cheesy Sauce over the pasta as you like.